Hank Aaron Project

 My son keeping tradition alive, 2017

 Los Angeles will always be home to me, but my connections have dwindled to a just four: high school buds, tacos, the Dodgers, and nostalgia.
 Not a bad four to keep, I suppose, but sure a lot less than in the old days.
 That’s what the decades do to a place.
 Things happen.
 Things change.
-The blessing, of course, is that my remaining touchpoints, while few, have each gotten better with age.
+The blessing, of course, is that my remaining touchpoints, while few, have all gotten better with age.

 * * *